adriensalon/bungeegum/README.md

 #### _Embed_

 You may want to use this library to design guis along with an existing game/engine.
-As we use [ImGui](https://github.com/ocornut/imgui) as a backend for rendering geometry and collecting input events, we can initialize staticgui before starting a custom game loop after ImGui has created a context with the `staticgui::embed` function.
+As we use [ImGui](https://github.com/ocornut/imgui) as a backend for rendering geometry and collecting input events, we can initialize staticgui before starting a custom game loop with the `staticgui::embed` function after ImGui has created a context.

 ```
 ImGui::CreateContext();